-Research on healthy attachment tells us that a strong positive relationship with at least one care-giver is essential for healthy brain development.
-When children feel safe and secure in their attachment with a caregiver, they are free to go off and explore with confidence and know that if they need the caregiver they are there for them.
+Research on healthy attachment tells us that a strong positive relationship with at least one caregiver is essential for healthy brain development.
+When children feel safe and secure in their attachment with a caregiver, they are free to go off and explore with confidence and know that they are there for them if they need the caregiver.
 This builds self-confidence and self-esteem from a very early age.
 You can build a healthy relationship with your baby by bonding through skin on skin contact.
 Baby massage is great for this.
 The strokes encourage bonding and attachment.
-You can also make eye contact and talk to you baby often to form a healthy relationship.
-Holding your baby in a sling or vertical carrier so they are close is a great way to bond as well.
+You can also make eye contact and talk to your baby often to form a healthy relationship.
+Holding your baby in a sling or vertical carrier, so they are close is a great way to bond as well.

 2. Responsive Caregiving

 When the parent or caregiver uses responsive interactions, the child is in the lead, and the parent responds to what the child is interested in.
 Suppose the child reaches for a ball, the parent comments on the ball and how the child is playing with the ball.
 Responsive interactions are back-and-forth interactions between the parent and child and are really important in early communication.
 Babies begin to understand this back-and-forth communication as early as three weeks!
 Practice this by talking to your baby all day long and watching her cues.
 When she looks toward the dog, comment on the dog, and when she reaches toward a toy, hand her that toy and explain what it is.